What should a tree planting hole look like?

 No one plants a tree hoping they'll have to replace it three years later.
 Getting a free tree replacement isn't really "free" when you have to start all over again with a new tree specimen.
 While trees are living things, and there are many factors that can impact the success or failure of a tree to thrive along the way, we believe proper planting at the start will give your tree the best chance for long term success.

 - When we insert the tree, you'll notice that we've not added any amendments, like compost, into the planting hole.
-This is not necessary or beneficial for your new tree.
+This is not necessary or beneficial to your new tree.

-- You'll also notice that the hole is dug to a depth that allows the tree root ball to sit 2" above soil level...not below.
+- You will also notice that the hole is dug to a depth that allows the tree root ball to sit 2" above soil level...not below.
 We always make sure the base of the trunk and root flares are above the soil line.

-- Then, we backfill the planting hole and radial trenches with native soil.
-You'll notice that there is no soil or mulch piled against the base of the trunk, as this can lead to disease and decline of your newly planted tree.
-Mulch can be applied as a topdressing around the planting area, but never against the tree trunk.
+- Then we backfill the planting hole and radial trenches with native soil.
+Notice that there is no soil or mulch piled against the base of the trunk as this can lead to disease and decline of your newly planted tree.
+Mulch can be applied as a topdressing around the planting area but never against the tree trunk.

 If this is not how your new trees were planted, have us come take a look to see if we can correct any planting errors.
 We can also select and properly plant your new trees for you.
 Before you decide to have your yard maintenance crew take care of this critical planting service, call the tree experts at Preservation Tree.